-CLIAI currently sells unit-linked life assurance bonds to UK residents through UK independent regulated intermediary channels.
+CLIAI offers unit-linked life assurance bonds to UK residents through UK independent regulated intermediary channels.
 The main market for CLIAI is the UK.
-The company holds a 'Class A' Business licence with the Jersey Financial Services Commission to sell to Jersey residents through similar independent sales channels.
+The company also holds a 'Category A' insurance permit with the Jersey Financial Services Commission to sell to Jersey residents through similar independent sales channels.
 CLIAI closed to new business in the Italian market in May 2015.
-CLIAI stopped accepting additional 'top-up' investments to the Flexible Investment Portfolio (FIP) on 8th March 2019.
-The company is now closed to all business from the Italian market.
+CLIAI stopped accepting additional 'top-up' investments to the Flexible Investment Portfolio (FIP) on 8th March 2019 and is now closed to all business from the Italian market.